Jules Jamin: Research

 In 1873, Jamin invented a magnet with a layered design that allowed it to carry twenty-two times its own weight.
 At the time the greatest lifting capacity demonstrated for an artificial magnet was only four to five times its own weight.
-He also improved on the Yablachkov Candle with his Jamin Electric Light, which he claimed "lights and relights itself as often as is required; only requires one circuit for all the neighboring candles; it replaces automatically those which are consumed, by new carbons; it employs no insulating material which might alter the color of the flame; and it requires no preliminary preparation of the carbons, which considerably diminishes the expense."
+He also improved on the Yablachkov candle with his Jamin electric light, which he claimed "lights and relights itself as often as is required; only requires one circuit for all the neighboring candles; it replaces automatically those which are consumed, by new carbons; it employs no insulating material which might alter the color of the flame; and it requires no preliminary preparation of the carbons, which considerably diminishes the expense."

-He married at Reims in 1851, Theresa Josephine Eudoxia Lebrun (1832-1880), with whom he had a daughter, Lucie who was the wife of the physicist Henri Becquerel, and a son, a painter, Paul Jamin.
-Jamin was friends with Irish physicist John Tyndall, and after the Franco-Prussian War began he even accepted Tyndall's offer to take care of his wife and children in Brittany while Jamin remained in Paris.

 Works

 Jules Jamin had a couple of articles that were published in Revue des Deux Mondes, a French magazine that was published in Paris.
-One article that Jamin had published was titled "La Physique Depuis Les Recherches D’Herschel: I. Melloni et ses Travaux sur la Chaleur Rayonnantewhich", which translates to "Physics Since Herschel's Research: Melloni and His Work on Radiant Heat."
+One article that Jamin had published was titled "La Physique Depuis Les Recherches D'Herschel: I. Melloni et ses Travaux sur la Chaleur Rayonnante", which translates to "Physics Since Herschel's Research: Melloni and His Work on Radiant Heat."
 This article was published on December 15 of 1854.
 The other article that Jamin wrote was titled "L'Optique et la Peinture," which translates as "Optics and Painting."
 This article was published on February 1 of 1857.
 Both of these articles were published during Jamin's time as the professor of physics at the École Polytechnique.